 Have you ever wondered why people stay in abusive relationships?
 Toxic love can be quite confusing to people who are watching from the outside.
+Here’s 6 reasons why people stay in a challenging love situation.

 People often say, why don’t you just leave?